SBEVSL/sbevsl_migrated/readme.txt

 started, the user selects the PyMOL Viewer window and presses Escape to switch into text mode.
 To switch back, simply press Escape again.

-- Exporting CSV files via the user interface button for a search with no results will cause ProMOL to hang.
+- Exporting CSV files via the user interface button is not currently possible.
 As a workaround, check the CSV file generated for each search located in your application data directory (see above).

 =========================================================================